lxshikha/lx_task2/README.md

   - (ii) Insert the driver using insmod insmod lxdriver.ko

-  Note 5: Step5 has generated lxdriver.ko file i.e. lodable kernel module for lis3dh. insmod command should be executed from the build directory as  lxdriver.ko is available at this path only.
+  Note: Step5 has generated lxdriver.ko file i.e. lodable kernel module for lis3dh. insmod command should be executed from the build directory as  lxdriver.ko is available at this path only.

-  8. After above steps lxaccell device file will be created /dev/lxaccell Now cat command can be used to get accelleration data from LIS3DH :- cat /dev/lxaccell sample output is given below:  root@beaglebone:~/lx/accell_driver# cat /dev/lxaccell -76,-276,960
+  8. After above steps lxaccell device file will be created /dev/lxaccell Now cat command can be used to get accelleration data from LIS3DH :- cat /dev/lxaccell

+ 9.sample output is given below:
+ root@beaglebone:~/lx/accell_driver# cat /dev/lxaccell
+-76,-276,960
 -80,-272,964
 -92,-280,968
 -72,-276,956
 -80,-276,968